Graduate Student Committee Members

 Ellie M. Hisama is Professor of Music (Music Theory and Historical Musicology) at Columbia University.
 She is a member of the Institute for Research on Women, Gender, and Sexuality’s Executive Committee and served as its Director of Graduate Studies.
 She published Gendering Musical Modernism: The Music of Ruth Crawford, Marion Bauer, and Miriam Gideon and co-edited Critical Minded: New Approaches to Hip-Hop Studies.
 She has published articles on Joan Armatrading, Asiaphilia in popular music, Julius Eastman and a recent reflection on race and ethnicity in the profession.
-Her article on Britten’s The Rape of Lucretia is forthcoming in the Journal of American Musicological Society, and her essay “Considering Race and Ethnicity in the Music Theory Classroom” will appear in the Norton Guide to Music Theory Pedagogy.
-She co-organized the 2005 meeting of Feminist Theory and Music, the Ruth Crawford Seeger centennial festival, and the international symposium Women, Music, Power in honor of Suzanne Cusick’s work.
+Her article on Britten’s The Rape of Lucretia is forthcoming in the Journal of American Musicological Society, and her essay “Considering Race and Ethnicity in the Music Theory Classroom” was published in the Norton Guide to Music Theory Pedagogy.
+She co-organized the 2005 meeting of Feminist Theory and Music in New York, the Ruth Crawford Seeger centennial festival, and the international symposium Women, Music, Power in honor of Suzanne Cusick’s work.
 She is the Founding Editor of the Journal of the Society for American Music and past Editor in Chief of Women and Music: A Journal of Gender and Culture.

 She has served on the Society for Music Theory’s Program Committee, Committee on the Status of Women, and Committee on Diversity, and has served on the American Musicological Society’s Program Committee, Publications Committee, and AMS 50 committee.
-At Columbia, she chairs the Humanities Equity Committee and is Primary Investigator for Working in Sound: For the Daughters of Harlem, a project funded by the Collaborative to Advance Equity Through Research.
+At Columbia, she chaired the Humanities Equity Committee and is Primary Investigator for Working in Sound: For the Daughters of Harlem, a project funded by the Collaborative to Advance Equity Through Research.
 She was the invited music theorist in the Robert Samels Visiting Scholar Program, Jacobs School of Music, Indiana University, and was the Scholar in Residence for the Judy Tsou ’75 Music Scholars Series at Skidmore College.
 An alumna of Phillips Exeter Academy, her classroom teaching is strongly based in Exeter’s Harkness Method of collaborative learning.

 Pronouns in use: She, her, hers.